sillihkram/Bruteforcing-SSH/README.md

     msfconsole

-List the available exploits modules for metasploit
+List the available exploit modules for metasploit

     show exploits